genesiscommunitysuccess/docs/docs/05_operations/08_artifactory/01_artifact_access.md

 We offer both our scoped packages and a remote to the npmjs.org repository via a single repository, available [here](https://genesisglobal.jfrog.io/artifactory/npm/).
 This is a virtual repository on Artifactory.

 We offer direct access to our scoped packages only via a repository called ['github-packages'](https://genesisglobal.jfrog.io/artifactory/github-packages/).
-(We build the packages on Github, but we do not expose them there).
+(We build the packages on Github, but we do not expose them there.)

 These repositories are used in **.npmrc** files, by developers and CI/CD systems.
-More details on the use of web repositories is [here](/getting-started/prerequisites/hardware-and-software/#npmrc-set-up).
+Further details about the use of web repositories are available [here](/getting-started/prerequisites/hardware-and-software/#npmrc-set-up).

 ## Community objects

-There is a number of Genesis user community uploads in a Genesis-curated repository available [here](https://genesisglobal.jfrog.io/artifactory/community-uploads/).
+There are a number of Genesis user community uploads in a Genesis-curated repository available [here](https://genesisglobal.jfrog.io/artifactory/community-uploads/).

 ## Private repositories

-In some circumstances, you might want Genesis to build and host artifacts for you.
-Where this occurs, we shall create a repository dedicated to you, and shall give you read-write access to the repository.
+If you want Genesis to build and host artifacts for yourself we will create a repository dedicated to you, and additionaly give you read-write access to the repository.
 The URL for it will be provided.